xtagon/scoreoid-gem/README.md

 Then you can start querying Scoreoid API methods:

     new_players_count = Scoreoid::API.query('countPlayers', start_date: '2009-08-04')
+	new_players_count['players'] # => 34

-Any Scoreoid API method may be called in this mannor.
+Any Scoreoid API method may be called in this manner.
 See the [Scoreoid Wiki](http://wiki.scoreoid.net/category/api/) for information on available API methods.

-Future versions of Scoreoid Ruby will provide a more object-oriented mannor of querying data.
-See the `Scoreoid::Player` class for a basic example of this.
+Future versions of Scoreoid Ruby will provide a more object-oriented manner of querying data.
+Then it will look more like this:

+    Player.count # => 34

 Contributing
 ------------